D-3-X/Rodent-REPO/README.md

 ## License Information

 This repository contains various types of content, each governed by different licenses.
-Please refer to the following links for detailed license information:
+Please refer to the information provided in the individual sub directories.

-- All templates found in the [templates directory](https://github.com/D-3-X/Rodent-Repo/tree/main/templates) are licensed under the [MIT License](licenses/MIT_LICENSE.md).

-For additional details, please explore the `licenses` directory directly in this repository.